ConventionCatCorp/concat-docs/docs/guides/products/addons.md

 ### Upsell Addons

-Upsell addons are a way to offer additional swag, limited-seating event tickets, or other products in addition to an existing purchase.
+Upsell addons are a way to offer additional promotional items, limited-seating event tickets, or other products in addition to an existing purchase.
 These are shown after an attendee has added a product to their cart, but before they checkout.

 To add an upsell addon, follow the steps above and leave the checkbox for "<strong>Addon is complimentary</strong>" unchecked.